 Your headline section is one of the most valuable fields for LinkedIn’s algorithm, followed by the job title and summary.
 If you're openly looking for a new position, use this space to advertise yourself and insert keywords targeted to the role you're looking for - in the same way organisations use "we're hiring".

-Likewise, if you are a specialist in areas such as digital, content and PPC or SEO, ensure that it is highlighted on your profile so that the headhunters understand your experience.
+Likewise, if you are a specialist in areas such as ‘Content’, Performance’ or ‘Product’, ensure this is highlighted on your profile to help headhunters understand your experience.
 The same goes for industries that place heavy emphasis on previous experience.

 Here’s how to do it: